-A charter school's academic performance as an especially important factor in charter school longterm stability and success.
-Consequently, the POS should disclose all relevant aspects of the charter school historic academic performance, including the following items: (1) the identify of each regulatory authority having jurisdiction with respect to the charter school's academic operation, curriculum, and student performance; (2) the nature of applicable federal, state, and local school district academic regulations and standards, and the charter school's historic and present compliance with such regulations and standards; (3) the charter school's history with those regulatory authorities, including any adverse actions or notices regarding the provision of educational services, educational testing, teacher efficacy, teacher qualifications, class sizes, special-needs programs, staff management deficiencies, and the like; and (4) the existing federal, state, and local school district testing or student assessment criteria or methodology (e.g., Common Core State Standards),
+A charter school's academic performance has been identified as an especially important factor in charter school long-term stability and success.
+Consequently, the POS should disclose all relevant aspects of the charter school historic academic performance, including the following items: (1) the identify of each regulatory authority having jurisdiction with respect to the charter school's academic operation, curriculum, and student performance; (2) the nature of applicable federal, state, and local school district academic regulations and standards, and the charter school's historic and present compliance with such regulations and standards; (3) the charter school's history with those regulatory authorities, including any adverse actions or notices regarding the provision of educational services, educational testing, teacher efficacy, teacher qualifications, class sizes, special-needs programs, staff management deficiencies, and the like; and (4) the existing and proposed federal, state, and local school district testing or student assessment criteria or methodology (e.g., Common Core State Standards), along with the charter school's written plans to meet and exceed those academic standards and achievement levels.

-The POS should disclose the charter school's curriculum and educational programs at relevant grade levels, including the degree to which the curriculum satisfies applicable state, authorizer, and federal requirements and standards.
+The POS should disclose the charter school's curriculum and educational programs at varying grade levels, including the degree to which the curriculum satisfies applicable state, authorizer, and federal requirements and standards.
 The POS should address the specific content sequences and examples of curriculum used (e.g., Core Knowledge State Standards sequence; Saxon or Singapore Math, Shurley English, etc.).
 The POS should disclose the charter school's use of routine assessment testing and implementation of remediation activities within the classroom, including the frequency of the formalized assessment activities throughout the school year and the assessment tools (e.g., Northwest Evaluation Association, or NWEA) used to measure academic growth during the school year.
-The POS should present all applicable standards and performance criteria required to be maintained by state law and charter sponsor in a format that allows year-over-year comparisons of the charter school's historic results to be easily understood by investors, and where publicly available, should include "peer" comparison data with both the local school district schools and relevant competing charter schools and private schools.
+The POS should present all applicable standards and performance criteria in a format that allows year-over-year comparisons of the charter school's historic results to be easily understood by investors, and should include "peer" comparison data with both the local school district schools and relevant competing charter schools and private schools.